 Here are 10 facts about the events that led to the full-on outbreak of the Second World War.

-3. The Sino-Japanese war began in July 1937 with the Japanese invasion of Manchuria
+3. The Second Sino-Japanese war began in July 1937 with the Marco Polo Bridge Incident

 This was carried out against a backdrop of international appeasement and is regarded by some as the start of World War Two.

 4. The Nazi-Soviet Pact was signed on 23 August 1939

 The Pact saw Germany and the USSR carve up central-eastern Europe between themselves and pave the way for German invasion of Poland.